-CONFUSION ASSESSMENT METHOD FOR THE INTENSIVE CARE UNIT (CAM-ICU)

-Table 3: Confusion Assessment Method for the Intensive Care Unit (CAM-ICU)

-FEATURE 1: Acute Onset or Fluctuating Course Positive, if answer 'yes' to either 1A or 1B.
-YES NO

-1A: Is the patient different than his/her baseline mental status?

-1B: Has the patient had any fluctuation in mental status in the past 24 hours as evidenced by fluctuation on a sedation scale (e.g. RASS), GCS, or previous delirium assessment?

-FEATURE 2: Inattention

-Positive, if either score for 2A or 2B is less than 8

-Negative

-First, attempt the Letters (ASE).
-If patient is able to perform this test and the score is clear, record this score and move to Feature 3.
-If patient is unable to perform this test or the score is unclear, then perform the Pictures ASE.
-If you perform both tests, use the ASE Pictures' results to score this Feature.

-2A: AUDITORY (Letter - ASE)

-Record score (enter NT for not tested)

-Score (out of 10):

-Directions: Say to the patient, 1 am going to read you a series of 10 letters.

-Whenever you hear the letter 'A' indicate by squeezing my hand."

-Read letters from the following letter list in a normal tone:

-SAVEAHAART

-Scoring: Errors are counted when patient fails to squeeze on the letter A"and when the patient squeezes on any letter other than "A."

-2B: VISUAL (Pictures - ASE)

-Record score (enter NT for not tested)

-Score (out of 10):

-Directions: Use the Picture Packets (A and B) on the next page.

-FEATURE 3: Disorganized Thinking

-3A: Yes/No Questions

-Positive, if the combined score isles than 4

-Positive Negative Combined Score

-(Use either Set A or B, alternate on consecutive days if necessary):

-Set A

-Set B

-(3A + 3B):

-1. Will a stone float on water?
+IFUSION A Assessment Method FOR THE INTEN SIVE CARE UNIT (CAM-ICU) Table 3: C onfusion Assessment M ethod for the Inte nsive Care Unit (CAI M-ICU) FEATURE 1: Acute Onset or Fluctuat ing Course Positive, if answer 'yes' to either 1A or 1B.
+YES NO 1A: Is the p oatient different than his/her b OR aseline mental status ? e patient had any fluctuation in by huc tuation on a sedation scale (e. g.
+RASS), GCS, 01 pre evious delinium assessme 11(?
+FEATURE 2: Inattention Positive, if either r score for 2A or 2B is less th an 8 Positive Negati move to Fe npt the Letters (ASE).
+If paties eature 3.
+If patient is unable to form both tests, use the ASE F o perform this test or the score is unclear, then ORY (Letter - ASE) d score (enter NT for not test ted) Score (out of 10) When ions: Say to the patient, 1 am ever you hear the letter 'A' ind letters from the following lette licate by squeezing m r list in a normal tone y hand."
+EAHAART g: Errors are counted when p itient squeezes on any letter o e on the letter A"and who en L (Pictures - ASE) ions: Use the Picture Packets d score (enter NT for not test page. ted) Score (out of 10 · - FEATURE 3 : Disorganized Thinking Positive, if the combined score isles that an 4 Positive Negat 3A: Yes/N No Questions Combined Score (Use either Set A or B, alternate on cons ecutive days if necess ary): (3A + 3B): Set A Set B (out of 5) 1.
+Will a s tone float on water?
 1. Will a leaf float on water?

-(out of 5)

-2. Are there fish in the sea?

-2. Are there elephants in the sea?

-3. Does one pound weigh more than two pounds?

-3. Do two pounds weigh more than one pound?

-4. Can you use a hammer to pound a nail?

-4. Can you use a hammer to cut wood?

-(Patient earns 1 point for each correct answer out of 4) 3A Score

-3B: Command

-Say to patient: "Hold up this many fingers: (Examiner holds two fingers in front of patient) "Now do the same thing with the other hand: (Not repeating the number of fingers).
-If patient is unable to move both arms, for the second part of the command ask patient to "Add one more finger")

-(Patient earns 1 point if able to successfully complete the entire command) 3B Score

-FEATURE 4: Altered level of Consciousness Positive if the actual RASS score is anything other than "0" (zero)

-Positive Negative

-Is the patient's current level of consciousness anything other than alert such as vigilant, lethargic, or stupor (e.g., score on Richmond Agitation Sedation Scale other than 0 at time of assessment)?

-Alert Spontaneously fully aware of environment and interacts appropriately interacting appropriately with the interviewer; becomes fully aware and appropriately interactive when prodded minimally

-Vigilant Hyper alert

-Drowsy but easily aroused, unaware of some elements in the environment, or not spontaneously Lethargic stimuli, and as soon as the stimulus ceases, stuporous subject lapses back into the unresponsive

-Stupor Becomes incompletely aware when prodded strongly; can be aroused only by vigorous and repeated

-(Features 1 and 2 and either Feature 3 or 4): Overall CAM-ICU: Positive Negative

-Copyright © 2002, E. Wesley Ely, MD, MPH and Vanderbilt University, all rights reserved.

-San Diego Patient Safety Council
+2. Are the re fish in the sea?
+2. Are there elephants in the sea a?
+3. Does o ne pound weigh more than tw o pounds?
+3. Do two pounds weigh more tl han one pound?
+4. Can yo u use a hammer to pound a n ail?
+4. Can you use a hammer to cut t wood?
+(Patient earns 1 point for each correct ans weroutof4) 3A Score 3B: Comm and Say to pat ient: "Hold up this many fing ers: (Examiner holds two fingers in front of low do the same thing with th If patient is unable to move b oth arms, for the seco ond part of the command ask patient to "Add one more finger") (P atient earns 1 point if able to succ essfully complete the ent ire command) 3B Score FEATURE 4: Altered level of Conscio Positive if the actual RASS scor "0" (zero) Positive Negat t's current level of consciousn nmond Agitation Sedation Sca ess anything other that an alert such as vigilant, lethargic, or stupor (e.g., Spontaneously fully aware of Alert Alert Vigilant Hyper alert 51 nents in the environment , or not spontaneously Vigilant Hyper alert Drowsy but easily aroused, interacting appropriately win prodded minimally unaware of some elen Vigilant Drowsy but easily aroused, interacting appropriately with unaware of some elen th the interviewer; bec e when prodded stron comes fully aware and ap gly; can be aroused only propriately interactive wh by vigorous and repeated Vigilant Lethargic Drowsy but easily aroused, interacting appropriately with prodded minimally Becomes incompletely awar stimuli, and as soon as the unaware of some elen th the interviewer; be e when prodded stron stimulus ceases, stupo comes fully aware and ap gly; can be aroused only propriately interactive wh by vigorous and repeated